6sense vs Apollo: Key Differences and Insights

 ZoomInfo does both, and connects them.

-ZoomInfo's dataset is the largest of the three, and its intent capabilities are independently validated (named a Leader in the Forrester Wave for Intent Data Providers, Q1 2025, with the highest possible scores across eight criteria).
+ZoomInfo's dataset is the largest of the three: 500M contacts, 100M companies, 300+ human researchers maintaining data quality, and up to 95% accuracy on first-party verified data.
+Its intent capabilities are independently validated: named a Leader in the Forrester Wave for Intent Data Providers, Q1 2025, with the highest possible scores across eight criteria.

 But the real difference is how ZoomInfo connects them.
 The GTM Context Graph (ZoomInfo's intelligence layer) doesn't just overlay intent on contacts.
 It fuses third-party signals with your CRM data, conversation transcripts, and engagement history to reveal why deals move or stall, not just that activity is happening.
+Guided Intent, ZoomInfo's AI-driven feature, automatically identifies the intent topics tied to your specific win patterns instead of requiring you to manually configure topic lists.

 Data quality decides everything downstream